GSA/Section508.gov/_pages/manage/policy-framework/2023-02-09-how-to-use-the-framework-how-to-identify-policies.md

 layout: page
 sidenav: true
 permalink: manage/policy-framework/how-to-use-the-framework/how-to-identify-policies/
+description: "Learn how to identify agency policies that should incorporate ICT accessibility and Section 508 requirements using the IT Accessibility Policy Framework."
 type: manage
 title: "IT Accessibility Policy Framework - How to Identify Policies"
 created: December 09, 2023